|

 the East.
 Concentrating mostly in the Black Sea, North Africa and

-the Western Mediterranean these colonies were founded in places
+the Western Mediterranean these colonies were set up in

 As the colonies grew and developed economically the trade routes